woodser/monero-ts/README.md

 - [Monero wallet rpc implementation (src/wallet/MoneroWalletRpc.js)](src/wallet/MoneroWalletRpc.js)
 - [Monero wallet data model (src/wallet/model)](src/wallet/model)

-## Running Tests

-TODO

 ## Future Goals

-Primary goals of this project are to implement:

-- A wallet that scans the blockchain locally and does not share the view key (requires a node running monero-daemon-rpc)
-- A wallet that shares the view key with a MyMonero-compatible server to remotely scan the blockchain (future consideration)
+Primary goals of this project are to implement a fully client-side JavaScript wallet (requires a node running monero-daemon-rpc) and a "light wallet" which shares the view key with a 3rd party (e.g. MyMonero) to scan the blockchain.

 ## License